cathcal/SeizurePrediction/README.md

 Notes:

-1) You can see our login, signup, and main page in folder "pubic", their javascrip is in public/js/AdminLTE folder.
+1) You can see our login, signup, and main page in folder "public", their javascrip is in public/js/AdminLTE folder.

 2) EEG chart page, mailbox page, calendar page is in folder "Pages".
 Their JS is in the bottom of these pages and also public/pages/js folder.